farlee2121/MarkNotes/duck/2021-11-07 Initial exploration.md

   - WARNING: This means I can't match on ParagraphBlocks without checking what the parent is if I want to have special list behavior
   - A: Split paragraph cases since I'll need to check the parent anyway

+Q: How do I tell if there is an empty line between a paragraph and a list?
+- It looks like white space should be tracked as triva
+- !!!
+I missed that you have to set `trackTrivia = true` https://geoffreymcgill.github.io/markdig/src/markdig/roundtrip/#roundtrip-parser
+  - trivia belongs to the earlier block
+- !!!
+This also reveals that I can use RoundTripRenderer to get the text without referring to the original document
+- A: The blocks are the same, but the new line will be accounted for by `paragraph.LinesAfter`

+PICKUP: for some reason round trip renderer leaves out link contents, but only in my `blockToMarkdownText'`
+- I think it's because I'm using two separate parsed trees

 IDEA: I should create sections in the joined doc based on the source of each note